 If necessary, more than one report can easily be generated through the website.
 Consumers who are looking at a variety of vehicles will especially benefit from this method.
 Narrowing down choices becomes much easier when utilizing the information obtained.

 Residents should always confirm that the ID number listed in the received records matches the HI VIN of the car.
 Once the identification has been verified, drivers can review past accounts detailing repairs, theft status and more.
 Requesters can look forward to receiving thorough and factual reports.
-Gather the required information and request a reliable car history report today.

 The state also provides an online method of acquiring vehicle history reports through the city and county of Honolulu’s website.
 HI drivers must provide the last four digits of the car ID numbers and their full vehicle license numbers.
 To lookup VINs, this information is necessary.
 Additional personal and/or vehicle details may be needed in subsequent steps.